Art Subject Leader - Sam Joseph

 Cultural- We participate in and respond positively to artistic and cultural opportunities.

 It’s been a busy week in the Art lessons all week as Anna came in to work with us again using clay.
-Sadly we were told our large clay pollen pieces we created in Arts Week sponsored by Manning Stainton in Harrogate couldn’t be fired due to cracking despite Anna working really hard trying to save them.
-Sometimes this can happen but a new design for our sculpture was created and we have had an amazing week of every child creating their own Pollen piece with Anna which will be assembled to create a huge Pollen piece to be unveiled in an exciting ceremony on the 12th June at 6.30 as part of our Arts Exhibition.
+Sadly we were told our large clay pollen pieces we created in Arts Week couldn’t be fired due to cracking in production despite Anna working trying to save them.
+Sometimes this can happen but a new design for our sculpture was collaboratively created and we have had an amazing week of every child creating their own Pollen piece which will be assembled to create a huge Pollen piece sponsored by Manning Stainton Harrogate to be unveiled in an exciting ceremony on the 12th June at 6.30 as part of our Arts Exhibition.
 We are pleased and privileged to say that we have the Mayor and Mayoress who will be unveiling the piece and opening our sculpture garden on our exciting evening.
-Take a look at the wonderful works our talented children have created with Anna this week.
+Take a look at the wonderful works our talented children have created this week.
 We can’t wait to see the finished art piece!

 IVE has been sharing stories of outstanding Arts Award and Artsmark practice in schools (two different programmes created by Arts Council England that compliment and build upon each other).
 Oatlands was identified as an outstanding example to others, of how you can provide children with great arts and cultural experiences and demonstrating an excellent commitment to the arts.
 IVE is a social enterprise that is working to ensure a more creative future for businesses, teachers, children and young people.
 IVE supports the development of creativity as a transferable skill to improve employability and productivity.
 They connect young people with great cultural opportunities and aim to inspire the next generation of creative and culturally literate entrepreneurs.